corvusdeinanis/cuddlyspaceship/content/Chinua Achebe.md

 ---
-title: "Chinua Achebe"
+title: Chinua Achebe
 date: 2023-08-23
-tags: ['english','literature','person']
+tags:
+  - english
+  - literature
+  - person
 ---
 Nigerian Poet, Novelist, Critic Wrote about social and cultural changes that occurred in Africa considered the **founding father of African literature**